danamlewis/dataxfer/README.md

 2. Deploy your git repository to git (e.g. `git push heroku master`.
 Note you may need to set the remote, and do a `git pull`, before you can push.)
 3. On the Resources tab for your app, edit the Celery Worker to be active.
 (This may take some time to appear.)
 4. On the same Resources tab, add a CloudAMQP add-on and use the "Little Lemur" version.
-5. Initialize your database with `heroku run 'python manage.py migrate'`
+5. Initialize your database with `heroku run 'python manage.py migrate'` (you may need to add `--app your-app-name` for it to run).

 Setup is now complete and the Heroku app should hopefully work!